 - Your unique jaw and neck movement disorder or alignment issues

 - As always your Physioactive therapist will determine other contributing factors (see high-heeled shoe analogy) to increase the effectiveness of our therapy.
 They will also determine if you would benefit from the care of another professional if necessary.

 Following your assessment, your Physiotherapist will put you on a specific, individualized exercise program.
 You will continue to see your Physiotherapist to monitor and progress your program, and to provide you with the hands-on therapy you may require.

-Your Physiotherapist will always be in contact with your dentist and/or specialist to coordinate your treatment with their recommendations.
+Your Physiotherapist in vaughan will always be in contact with your dentist and/or specialist to coordinate your treatment with their recommendations.